wix-incubator/generator-wix-react-components/README.md

-After you enter the name you should see that the next files are created:
+After you enter the name you should see that the next files with specific content are created:

 ```
 your-new-component-name/index.ts